 - Aphid Distribution: Temperate zones worldwide, with much less diversity in the tropics

-- Aphid Host Plants: Rose bushes, stone fruit, fruiting trees, orchids, nearly all fruit and garden vegetables
+- Aphid Host Plants: Rose bushes, stone fruit, fruiting trees, orchids, nearly any fruit or vegetable

 - Aphid Damage: Curled, yellow-spotted leaves and stunted new growth

-- Aphid Removal: High pressure hose, neem oil, castile soap, dish soap spray, predators
+- Aphid Control: High pressure hose, neem oil, castile soap, dish soap spray, Diatomaceous earth

 - Aphid Predators: Ladybugs, lacewings, soldier beetle